Ghazyame/Multi-Zone-Highly-Available-cloud-solution/README.md

 | Active-Active    | Real-time failover  | ~$270                |
 | Active-Passive   | DNS failover        | ~$33                 |

-For more details, check the Excel file in the `/docs` folder or the linked Drive folder.
+For detailed calculations, see the cost breakdown Excel sheet in the Google Drive.

 ---